Volvo B8L: History

 In 2017, two pre-production Volvo B8Ls were completed; one with a Wright Eclipse Gemini 2 body that entered service with Kowloon Motor Bus (KMB) in Hong Kong (Registered as UU8290, fleet number AVBWL1) and the Wright Gemini 3 bodied example with SBS Transit in Singapore (registered as SG4003D).
 SG4003D was also among the first Euro VI compliant public buses in Singapore.
 It was deployed on several SBS Transit routes (71, 94, 804, 806, 807, 851) during its 3 years of service.

 The Volvo B8L was officially launched in January 2018 as a replacement for the Volvo B9TL.
-A MCV EvoSeti bodied example of Kowloon Motor Bus completed Motor Vehicle Examination and tilt test in early 2018.
-The MCV bodied B8L was registered in March 2019 as WA756 with fleet number AVBML1.
-Another MCV bodied B8L was arrived to Hong Kong in April 2019 and was registered in December 2019 as WM5028 with fleet number AVBML2.

 In October 2018, orders for 213 Wrightbus bodied examples for Hong Kong were announced, 46 for Citybus, 150 for KMB, 10 for Long Win Bus and seven for New World First Bus.
 This was followed in November with an announcement of 42 Alexander Dennis Enviro400 XLB-bodied vehicles for Lothian Buses of Edinburgh, with a subsequent order for another 36 vehicles bringing their total to 78.

 In October 2019, KMB ordered 110 MCV-bodied B8Ls, the first batch of B8Ls to be 12.8 metre length.
 Some of these have been shipped to Hong Kong as of July 2020, and they entered service in October 2020.